pengjoshua/twittermarkovchain/README.md

     - (Stop the server before running tests, server cannot be running at the same time)

 ## Testing
-- To run unit tests, run `npm test` from the root of the project in a terminal window
+- To run Mocha/Chai unit tests, run `npm test` from the root of the project in a terminal window
+    - (Stop the server before running unit tests)
+- To run Selenium Webdriver end-to-end tests, run `npm run selenium` from the root of the project in a terminal window
+    - Selenium will open a new Google Chrome browser window
+    - (Stop the server before running end-to-end tests)

 ## References
 http://www.soliantconsulting.com/blog/2013/02/title-generator-using-markov-chains